-- a) Applicants must provide a detailed explanation of the methodology used in determining AOE. - b) AOE must be projected in a range from a minimum of \$3,000 to a maximum of \$4,000 per unit. - c) AOE per unit are to be calculated excluding reserves. - d) The Authority may, in its sole discretion, consider and approve AOE outside of this range.
+- a) Applicants must provide a detailed explanation of the methodology used in determining AOE. - b) AOE must be projected in a range from a minimum of \$3,200,3,000 to a maximum of \$4,200,4,000 per unit. - c) AOE per unit are to be calculated excluding reserves. - d) The Authority may, in its sole discretion, consider and approve AOE outside of this range.
 The Applicant must present support for those expenses and provide evidence supporting the higher amount (e.g., insurance for coastal properties).
 Owner-paid utilities, other than water, sewer, and trash, will also be considered. - 7.
 Development Cost Review The Authority will utilize a construction cost consultant to render an opinion on the development cost projections for proposals considered for funding.
 Applicants will be required to provide detailed cost information to substantiate the projected costs.
 Should the construction cost consultant require additional information to render an opinion, applicants will be given seven (7) business days to provide the additional information.
 If the additional information is not received within seven (7) business day, the application will be disqualified.
 If the construction cost consultant determines that the projected costs cannot be substantiated or determines that the project's costs are not reasonable for an affordable housing development, then the development will be eliminated from the tax credit competition.
+See the OAP for maximum Total Development costs per unit and maximum tax credits per unit.